ΔT (timekeeping): Values prior to 1955

 All values of ΔT before 1955 depend on observations of the Moon, either via eclipses or occultations.
 The angular momentum lost by the Earth due to friction induced by the Moon's tidal effect is transferred to the Moon, increasing its angular momentum, which means that its moment arm (approximately its distance from the Earth, i.e. precisely the semi-major axis of the Moon's orbit) is increased (for the time being about +3.8 cm/year), which via Kepler's laws of planetary motion causes the Moon to revolve around the Earth at a slower rate.
 The cited values of ΔT assume that the lunar acceleration (actually a deceleration, that is a negative acceleration) due to this effect is dn/dt = −26″/cy2, where n is the mean sidereal angular motion of the Moon.
 This is close to the best estimate for dn/dt as of 2002 of −25.858 ± 0.003″/cy2, so ΔT need not be recalculated given the uncertainties and smoothing applied to its current values.
 Nowadays, UT is the observed orientation of the Earth relative to an inertial reference frame formed by extra-galactic radio sources, modified by an adopted ratio between sidereal time and solar time.
 Its measurement by several observatories is coordinated by the International Earth Rotation and Reference Systems Service (IERS).

+Current values

+Recall ΔT = TT − UT1 by definition.
+While TT is only theoretical, it is commonly realized as TAI + 32.184 seconds where TAI is UTC plus the current leap seconds, so ΔT = UTC − UT1 + (leap seconds) + 32.184 s.

+This can be rewritten as ΔT = (leap seconds) + 32.184 s − DUT1, where DUT1 is UT1 − UTC.
+The value of DUT1 is sent out in the weekly IERS Bulletin A, as well as several time signal services, and by extension serve as a source of the current ΔT.